Monstertov/diskmon-mail/README.md

 ## Support

 For issues, feature requests, or contributions:
-- Check the [development documentation](development.md) for technical details
 - Review the example configuration file
 - Test SMTP settings with the `--force-mail` parameter